CoDeConf/CoDeConf.github.io/sthlm15/preconf/index.md

 ---

-__Refreshments during registration, snacks and coffee during breaks and a pub meal and your first drink to go with it - is all complemantary - sponsored by Josra - the [Joint Open Source Roadmap Alliance](www.josra.org)__
+__Refreshments during registration, snacks and coffee during breaks are all complemantary - sponsored by Josra - the [Joint Open Source Roadmap Alliance](www.josra.org) The meal and drinks at the pub in the eventing are at your own expense.__

 ---
 <agenda>